 This one is no contest: The Sonos Beam is one of the company’s growing collection of smart speaker products, with the ability to run either Amazon’s Alexa or Google Assistant directly on the speaker.
-With built-in far-field voice mics that can pick out the “Hey Google,” or “Alexa” wake word, even in a noisy environment, the Beam gives you voice control over music playback as well as a host of smart home options.
+With built-in far-field command mics that can pick out the “Hey Google,” or “Alexa” wake word, even in a noisy environment, the Beam gives you voice control over music playback as well as a host of smart home options.
 If you happen to own other Sonos components, adding a Beam lets you control those products too.

 These voice commands aren’t just limited to audio.
 If you connect a Sonos Beam via HDMI-CEC to a compatible TV, it will relay instructions like “Alexa, turn on the TV.”
 The Playbar has no voice control functionality built-in, though it can be controlled by voice if you have a Sonos smart speaker, or another Google Assistant or Alexa device in the house.

 Sonos components are famous for their relative lack of connection ports.
 By default, most Sonos speakers will have Wi-Fi and Ethernet, and nothing else.
 Soundbar products like the Sonos Playbar and Sonos Beam are slightly different in that they need to physically connect to a TV.
-The Playbar uses an optical connection, whereas the Beam uses an HDMI ARC connection — by far the preferred choice for most setups — that can be fitted with an included optical adapter if needed.
+The Playbar uses an optical connection, whereas the Beam uses an HDMI ARC port — by far the preferred choice for most setups — that can be fitted with an included optical adapter if needed.